sunfishcode/rfcs/text/0000-io-safety.md

 An issue that's out of scope is the issue that as of [rust-lang/rust#76969], `RawFd` implements `FromRawFd` and doesn't own the file descriptor, meaning that the existing comments about `FromRawFd` implementations "consuming ownership" aren't accurate.
-This is an independent issue however, and can be addressed in the future independently of the solution that comes out of this RFC.
+The meaning of ownership of a raw resource handle is something that can be addressed in the future independently of the solution that comes out of this RFC.

 The rules for file descriptors in this proposal are vague about the identity of raw handle values.
 What does it mean for a resource lifetime to be